-Computational Mathematical and Statistical Sciences is the discovery, implementation, simulation and application of models to solve scientific and engineering problems.
+Computational mathematical and statistical sciences (CMPS) is the discovery, implementation, simulation and application of models to solve scientific and engineering problems.

-The diverse research opportunities in our naturally interdisciplinary department are enhanced by the research programs of associated faculty on the Marquette campus in the sciences and engineering and Milwaukee-area research laboratories and clinics.
+The diverse research opportunities in our department are enhanced by the research programs of associated faculty on the Marquette campus in the sciences and engineering and Milwaukee-area research laboratories and clinics.

 Years to Complete**

 *30 credit hours for MS, Thesis or Essay options, 57 credits hours for PhD

 **2 years to complete for MS, 5 years to complete PhD

 The graduate program intends to target people with an interest in computational aspects of science and engineering, applied mathematics, and applied statistics.
 A typical student would have an undergraduate degree in mathematics, computer science, engineering, or natural science with a minor in mathematics and some coursework in software development (e.g., programming in a high-level language like C++, FORTRAN95, MATLAB, or Java).

 Our program is designed to equip graduates with a distinctive blend of theoretical and computational skills, for employment in industry, research laboratories and institutions of higher education.
 While the bulk of their coursework will be undertaken in this Department, their research topics may range across the computational aspects of a broad spectrum of disciplines.

 A relatively small number of programs with the same overall goals exist in this country.
 Most have a similar title, although their focus varies, quite naturally, according to the resources available to them.
 Nonetheless, each offers students the opportunity to work within a setting wherein the ultimate goal is the solution of a scientific problem using state-of-the-art computational techniques.